joeldipops/StealthJrpg/README.md

 (basic heals)
 ### Focus
-- Restores own WIL but can raise SUS of nearby enemies.
+- Restores own WIL

 ### Rally
 - Restores WIL of nearby PCs but can raise SUS of nearby enemies.

+### Meditate
+- Restores WIL and STM

 ## Struggle Skills
 Can only be used when in the Caught Status and only against the mob that caught you